HolmesLab/holmeslab/docs/Projects/PCX/interview-session.md

 **Note: Post-Consent Email**
 An email gets automatically emailed to the participant through Qualtrics after they sign the consent forms, with a copy of their signed consent forms.

-## 2. Enter Participant into ID-Linking Sheet
+## 2. Enter Participant into ID-Linking Sheet -- CCNp
 First, go the sheet in Box located at `/(Restricted)_PCR/PCR_Shared_with_CCNP/PCR_Linking_ID_CCNP.xlsx`.
 Enter this subject, assigning them a PCRID and a qualtrics ID.

 ## 3. Clinician Rating Survey + Self Report Scales

-- Message to the subject (on chat if on zoom) the link to Psych Connectomics Clinical Visit Self Report Scales (https://rutgers.ca1.qualtrics.com/jfe/form/SV_78QRYTSOnegCSjQ) & their  (duration: ~50 minutes)
+- Message to the subject (on chat if on zoom) the link to [Psych Connectomics Clinical Visit Self Report Scales](https://rutgers.ca1.qualtrics.com/jfe/form/SV_78QRYTSOnegCSjQ) & their  (duration: ~50 minutes)

 *I've just messaged you a link in the chat.
 Can you open that link and share your screen with me?*